 Table of Contents

-- Project Proposal Templates and Examples
+- Project Proposal Templates and Sections to Include

 - Types of Project Proposals

 Project approval is probably one of the most exciting parts of project management, and a project proposal sets your project up for success.
 Referring to a proven business project proposal template or example helps you craft a winning proposal because different types of projects and circumstances warrant different types of proposals.
 The examples here give an idea of what to include in various proposal types and how to strike the right tone with stakeholders.